crcn/tandem-old/README.md

 #### Immediate Feedback

 No need to wait around for your code to compile.
-Tandem provides immediate feedback of your HTML & CSS, so you can dramatically cut down the amount of time it takes to build your web app.
+Tandem provides immediate feedback of your HTML & CSS, so you can cut down the amount of time it takes to build your web app.

 [GIF]